utking/js-utils/README.md

 - **plain**: Return a plain array collected by the field property
 - **addProperty**: Add property/properties specified in the fields argument
 - **compactArray**: Remove `undefined` and `null` values from an array
-- **sumBy**: Calculate summa by a specified field for objects in the array
+- **sumBy**: Calculate sum by a specified field for objects in the array

 Strings: